pmusau17/rtreach_f1tenth/README.md

 ```
 Usage: bicycle_plot (milliseconds-runtime) (seconds-reachtime) (x) (y) (linear velocity) (heading) (throttle control input) (heading control input)

-and finally (assuming you have [gnuplot](http://gausssum.sourceforge.net/DocBook/ch01s03.html)):
+Finally (assuming you have [gnuplot](http://gausssum.sourceforge.net/DocBook/ch01s03.html)):

 ```
 gnuplot < plot_bicycle.gnuplot
 ```

-# Building the code as a library so we can use it in ROS
+### Building the code as a library so we can use it in ROS

 Credit: [mix-c-and-cpp](https://www.thegeekstuff.com/2013/01/mix-c-and-cpp/)